Breast cancer awareness: Advertisements

 Many corporate and charitable organizations run advertisements related to breast cancer, especially during National Breast Cancer Awareness Month, in the hope of increasing sales by aligning themselves with a positive, helpful message.
 In addition to selling pink products, corporate advertisements may promote the company's progressive policies, or may provide free advertising for a chosen charity.
 Medical institutions may run advertisements for mammogram or other breast-related services.
 Non-profit organizations often benefit from public service announcements, which are free advertisements provided by newspapers, radio and television stations, and other media.
 Some marketing blurs the line between advertisements and events, such as flash mobs as a form of guerrilla marketing.
 The typical participant in the breast cancer movement, and therefore the advertisers' target audience, is a white, middle-aged, middle-class, well-educated woman.

 Some corporate sponsors are criticized for having a conflict of interest.
 For example, some of the prominent sponsors of these advertisements include businesses that sell the expensive equipment needed to perform screening mammography; an increase in the number of women seeking mammograms means an increase in their sales, which has led critics to say that their sponsorship is not a voluntary act of charity, but an effort to increase sales.
 The regulated drug and medical device industry uses the color pink, positive images, and other themes of the pink ribbon culture in direct-to-consumer advertising to associate their breast cancer products with the fear, hope, and wholesome goodness of the breast cancer movement.
 This is particularly evident in advertisements designed to sell screening mammograms.

+In 2025 drug company Novartis ran a Superbowl commercial titled "Your Attention, Please".
+30 second commercials at Superbowl 2025 cost over US$8 million, but the commercial received very positive reviews.